 The nodes with complex data types can be individually expanded and

 collapsed.
-All nodes can also be expanded using the
+All nodes can also be expanded or collapsed by toggling

 with many sub-nodes, they may be paginated to avoid degrading browser

 Refresh button to fetch and display the latest configuration.

 Download to download the entire configuration into a text file.

 Some of the configuration fields may contain sensitive data (e.g. passwords or tokens).
 The content of these fields is hidden, and a placeholder is shown.
 Configurations downloaded as JSON files by users other than super-admins contain null values in place of the sensitive data.

 3.5.11.
 Configuration Review

 Kea DHCP servers are controlled by numerous configuration parameters.
 It poses a risk of misconfiguration or inefficient server operation when the parameters are misused.
 Stork can help determine typical problems in a Kea server configuration using built-in configuration checkers.

 It generates configuration reports for a monitored Kea daemon when it

 detects its configuration has changed.
 To view the reports for the daemon,